dventimi/pgnns/README.md

   * `SAMPLES` is the number of `(title, embedding)` pairs to import into the database.
   * `TRANSACTIONS` is the actual number of benchmark operations to perform, referring to the number of queries to make.
+  * `APIKEY` is the API Key for [AnnDB](https://docs.anndb.com/), which also is being evaluated here.
+  * `DATASET` is the name of a dataset in AnnDB.
+See the documentation there for more information.

 ```sh
 export PGHOST=localhost